 Interrogatories are a set of written questions which the other spouse must answer under oath.
 They are permitted in regard to all relevant issues in family actions.
 Interrogatories are governed by R. 4:17.Notice to Produce

 A party may be asked to produce credit, bank, tax returns, business records, insurance policies, and other documents for inspection to aid in discovery.
 This request is called a “Notice to Produce” which is governed by R. 4:18-1.Request for Admissions

 A party to a family law action may request the other party to admit or deny some relevant facts from a list of written questions.
 This is called a “Request for Admissions” which is governed by R. 4:22-1.

 It is important to note that there are consequences for failing to comply with the above discovery requests such as having a pleading suppressed or dismissed and having to pay the other party’s attorney fees incurred for a motion in regard to the same.

 Peter Van Aulen is a certified by the New Jersey Supreme Court as a matrimonial attorney.
 A Certified matrimonial law attorney is a honor granted by the New Jersey Supreme Court to lawyers who have shown high levels of education, knowledge, skill and experience in family law.
 He has over 22 years experience as a New Jersey divorce and family law attorney and has successfully handled hundreds of divorces throughout the years.
 His office is located in Saddle Brook New Jersey.
-If you are faced with a NJ divorce, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free comprehensive in office consultation.
+If you are faced with a NJ divorce, call the Law Offices of Peter Van Aulen at 201-845-7400 for a consultation.